tier4/autoware-online-document/README.md

    ```

-3. Run Autoware simulator
+## How to run a simulator

-   Inside the container, you can run the Autoware simulation by following this tutorial:
+   You can run the Autoware simulation by following this tutorial in a container:

    1. [planning simulation](docs/planning_simulation.md)